 Cerebral Palsy and Dementia

-To aid to begin a dialogue as to risk for dementia linked to cerebral palsy, we have included some relevant research here.
+To aid in a dialogue regarding the risk for dementia linked to cerebral palsy, we have included these relevant research articles:

 Commonalities in biomarkers and phenotypes between mild cognitive impairment and cerebral palsy: a pilot exploratory study